JairCodes/enterprise-soc-it-lab/01_architecture.md

 ## Network Segmentation

-pfSense is configured to segment the virtual environment into distinct internal networks:
+pfSense is configured with three virtual interfaces to create a segmented, enterprise-style environment:

+- **WAN (em0)** – Connects to the external internet via NAT (VirtualBox)
-- **LAN** – Internal network hosting Windows Server, Windows 10 client, and Debian log collector
+- **LAN (em1)** – Trusted internal network hosting Windows Server, Windows 10 Client, and the Debian log collector
-- **WAN** – Interface used to connect pfSense to the external internet via NAT
-- **(Planned)** DMZ or additional internal networks using VirtualBox’s internal adapters for isolated attacker boxes, public-facing services, or honeypot simulation

-Each VM is assigned either a static IP or is managed via pfSense’s DHCP server.
-Firewall rules are implemented to control communication between network segments, replicating real-world access control and perimeter defense strategies.
+- **OPT1 / targetnet (em2)** – Isolated attacker network hosting the Kali Linux VM

+The Kali VM is intentionally placed on `OPT1` to simulate external or untrusted threat activity. pfSense firewall rules are configured to:

+- Allow outbound internet access from OPT1
+- Block traffic from OPT1 → LAN by default
+- Allow selective, temporary access from OPT1 to LAN to test detection logic and Splunk alerting

+Each segment uses either static IPs or pfSense-managed DHCP.
+This configuration enables safe, controlled testing of lateral movement, reconnaissance, and log visibility across isolated environments, reflecting real-world SOC conditions.